Crinibus/scraper/README.md

 <br/>

 ## First setup <a name="first-setup"></a>
+First make sure you have the modules, run this in the terminal:

+    pip install -r requirements.txt

-First cd into the tech_scraping directory:
+Then cd into the tech_scraping directory:

     cd tech_scraping

-Make sure you have the modules, run this in the terminal:

-    pip install -r requirements.txt

 ## Scrape products <a name="scrape-products"></a>
 To scrape prices of products run this in the terminal: